tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 * Eryn O'Dowd's [Bachelor thesis project](https://osf.io/vn4fu/){:target="_blank"} on gender differences in everyday risk taking.
 This was published in [Letters on Evolutionary Behavioral Science](https://lebs.hbesj.org/index.php/lebs/article/view/lebs.2018.65){:target="_blank"}

-Here is a paper we wrote:
+Here is a paper we wrote on cyclists:
 * Cobey, K.D.\*, Stulp, G.\*, Laan, F., Buunk, A.P. & **Pollet, T.V.** (2013).
 Sex differences in risk taking behavior among Dutch cyclists. _Evolutionary Psychology, 11,_ 350-364. (*Authors contributed equally), [access .pdf here](http://journals.sagepub.com/doi/pdf/10.1177/147470491301100206)

-## Gender differences in everyday risk taking during Covid19 times.
+## Gender differences in everyday risk taking during 'Covid19 times'.
 <a href="#thesis-introduction">back to top</a>

 This builds on the above framework.
 All else being equal, men take more risks in daily life than women.
 Can we observe this in everyday behaviour?